 Proposed text change from P212L62 in 11be D3.0

-For an EHT NDP Announcement frame carried by a PPDU of bandwidth larger than or equal to 80 MHz, in each 80 MHz frequency subblock, if the Partial BW Info subfield indicates the feedback of the entire 80 MHz (all the bits corresponding to the 80 MHz frequency subblock are set to 1), the compressed beamforming information related to subcarrier indices of the corresponding 996-tone RU is included in the feedback report; otherwise the compressed beamforming information related to subcarrier indices of 242-tone RU for each 20 MHz indicated by Partial BW Info subfield is included in the feedback report, in case the bandwidth of EHT sounding NDP is 80 MHz or 160 MHz.
-In case the bandwidth of EHT sounding NDP is greater than 160 MHz, the compressed beamforming information included in the feedback report is related to subcarrier indices of the corresponding 484-tone RU indicated by the Partial BW Info subfield.
+For an EHT NDP Announcement frame carried by a PPDU of bandwidth larger than or equal to 80 MHz, in each 80 MHz frequency subblock, if the Partial BW Info subfield indicates feedback for the entire 80 MHz (i.e., all the bits corresponding to the 80 MHz frequency subblock are set to 1), then compressed beamforming information related to subcarrier indices of the corresponding 996-tone RU is included in the feedback report.
+If the Partial BW Info subfield in each 80 MHz frequency subblock indicates feedback for a subset of the 80 MHz (i.e., some but not all of the bits corresponding to the 80 MHz frequency subblock are set to 1), then:

+compressed beamforming information related to the subcarrier indices of the 242-tone RU for each 20 MHz indicated by Partial BW Info subfield is included in the feedback report if the bandwidth of the EHT sounding NDP is equal to 80 MHz or 160 MHz, and

+compressed beamforming information related to the subcarrier indices of the 484-tone RU for each 40 MHz indicated by Partial BW Info subfield is included in the feedback report if the bandwidth of the EHT sounding NDP is equal to 320 MHz.